DonxJiang/DM-ML-Learning/README.md

 #### 1.2.3 Outlier/anomaly detection
 **Find unusual patterns**
 **WHY?**: A risk with “Data mining” is that an analyst can “discover” patterns that are meaningless.
-Statisticians call it **Bonferroni’s principle**.
+Statisticians call it
-> **Bonferroni’s principle**: that helps us avoid treating random occurrences as if they were real.
-Calculate the expected number of occurrences of the events you are looking for, on the assumption that data is random.
-If this number is significantly larger than the number of real instances you hope to find, then you must expect almost anything you find to be bogus, i.e., a statistical artifact rather than evidence of what you are looking for.
-This observation is the informal statement of Bonferroni’s principle.

 ### 1.3 Data Structure